JoeyStanley/real/teaching.md

 Teaching
 ========

-This page is under construction… Come back soon for information on what I teach and materials I've developed for that.
+This page is under construction… Come back soon for information on what I teach and pedegogical materials I've developed.